TUTOR: Graphic and display commands

 with hardware support for point plotting, line drawing, and text display.

 Each pixel on the PLATO IV terminal was either orange or black.
 The CDC PLATO V terminal used a monochrome black and white CRT to emulate the plasma panel.
 The built-in character set had 4 sets of 63 characters, each 8 by 16 pixels, half of these were fixed, half were programmable.
 The Tutor language provided complete support for this terminal.

-There were two coordinate systems (see page II-1 of The TUTOR Language by Bruce Sherwood):